xcoders/xcoders.github.com/_posts/2014-04-05-april-10---continuous-integration.markdown

 date: '2014-04-05 22:08:43'
 ---

 This month, Nathaniel Irons of Black Pixel covers Selected Topics in Automated Builds.
 He'll be be talking about Jenkins and Travis CI, and about Xcode itself.
-The focus is on how Black Pixel has used automated builds for ourselves and clients, with a hope of sparking some ideas that others may wish to steal.
+The focus is on how Black Pixel has used automated builds for themselves and clients, with a hope of sparking some ideas that others may wish to steal.

 The meeting starts at 7 pm, and will be held at [The Omni Group](http://www.omnigroup.com/): [1000 Dexter Ave N, Suite 400](http://goo.gl/maps/j0Rxc) (just north of the corner of Aloha St, on the east side of the street).
 The building's garage closes at 6pm; neighborhood street parking is free after 6pm.